 I arrived from Cusco by bus at around 5.30am, and was dropped off at my hostel, as promised by Peru Hop.
 At that time, of course my bed wasn’t ready, so I was offered a blanket and pointed to the common room, where a couple of others were already sleeping on the sofa.
 I settled into a chair & made myself as comfy as I could, using a table to stretch out my legs and dozed for another couple of hours.
 After the bus ride I was used to curling up and was so exhausted I could have slept anywhere!
-My hostel, Friendly AQP, was around 10 minutes walk from the Plaza de Armas main square & was quiet with great wifi and pancakes for breakfast so I was happy there.

 Trying Guinea Pig in Arequipa

 The top attractions in Arequipa include the Santa Catalina Monastery and the Museo Santuarios Andinos UCSM (Sanctuaries Andean Museum) which houses the famous Juanita Ice Maiden Mummy.
+If you’re backpacking Arequipa, or are able to spend any time in the city, don’t miss these two spots!

-Juanita the Ice Maiden Mummy
+Juanita the Ice Maiden Mummy in Arequipa

 I decided on the museum first, as I’d heard the monastery was interesting to visit in the evenings.
 The museum visit begins with a 20 minute video about the discovery of Dr Johan Reinhard and his expeditions to the peak of Ampato volcano where he discovered, by accident, the frozen remains of a young girl, sacrificed by the Incas centuries before.